 Did you know, it takes just 1-minute for Australians to produce a tonne of plastic waste?
 In 2020, plastic packaging and single-use plastic goods accounted for more than 60 percent of waste collected in NSW.
 According to the IPSOS and BRITA Market Intelligence analysis, 2 million Australians consumed more single-use plastic during the lockdown than in prior years.

 Plastic pollution is one of the most serious environmental issues around the world.
 It contaminates our planet most insidiously through our rivers, oceans, mountains, and food.
-The plastic pollution in Australia has prompted numerous state and territory governments to implement a ban on hazardous single-use plastics such as plastic cutlery, straws, plates, and stirrers.
+The plastic pollution in Australia has prompted numerous state and territory governments to implement a ban on hazardous single-use plastics and replacing them with sustainable alternatives such as biodegradable cutlery, straws, cups, plates, and stirrers.

 So, if you want to minimise your impact on the planet, participating in Plastic Free July is a great way to get started on your sustainability journey.
 To help you out, we’ve put together a guide on how you can make small changes that will help you to go plastic free.